Constitution

 4.6.
 Welfare Officer

 a.
-The Welfare Officer will be responsible for the promotion of safeguarding, diversity and inclusion in the Society, events held, and in committee meetings, all in compliance with the EUSA and venue standards.
+The Welfare Officer shall be responsible for the promotion of safeguarding, diversity, and inclusion in the Society, in compliance with EUSA and venue standards.

 b.
-They will also be responsible for the promotion of the Society’s code of conduct(s), and any reporting of procedures to the executive committee and EUSA.
+The Welfare Officer shall also be responsible for the promotion of the Society's Code of Conduct, and reporting of procedures to the Executive Officers and EUSA.

 c.
-For the matters outlined in clauses 4.7.a and 4.7.b the Welfare Officer will be primarily responsible, but not solely responsible: the entire Committee, as a collective, will be responsible for upholding the standards of welfare outlined in 6.4.
-If the Welfare Officer themselves is involved in a complaint, raises one themselves, or is deemed unable to carry out their duties due to problems of bias, physical or mental health issues, or other issues, then each member of the Executive Committee will be obliged to mobilise to act as Secondary or Interim Welfare Officers to ensure that any issues are dealt with swiftly, respectfully to the involved party/ies, and in accordance with both EUSA and venue standards and the Society’s code of conduct.
+Should the Welfare Officer themselves be involved in a complaint or otherwise deemed unable to carry out their duties, an Executive Officer will be obliged to act as an Interim Welfare Officer to ensure that any issues are dealt with swiftly, with respect for the involved parties, and in accordance with both EUSA and venue standards, and the Society's Code of Conduct.

 d.
 Should the Welfare Officer resign, a new Welfare Officer or Acting Welfare Officer will be voted in at an EGM.